aydin-ozcan/ui5-webcomponents-sample-svelte/UI5.md

 Svelte has much smaller bundle sizes (no library to load) and more efficient JavaScript code, making it more performant than other virtual DOM-based UI libraries .
 Also if you are not an expert React developer with lots of time on hand to optimize, your application probably rerenders many times unnecessarily.

 ## Wasn't the status quo with React?

 React is broken, and the entirety of its ecosystem is an attempt to repair it.
 Despite the suggestion of its name, it wasn't as reactive as one might assume, or perhaps it was reactive enough for just Facebook's use case.
 To develop a web application, a variety of additional functionalities are required.
 Developers began to address these issues, leading to the emergence of the extensive ecosystem we see today.
 It's estimated that there are over 20 state packages to choose from within the React ecosystem.
-In contrast, Svelte doesn't need a multitude of libraries to function effectively, as the existing tools already perform well.
+In contrast, Svelte doesn't need a multitude of libraries to function effectively, as the existing tools coming with the library already perform well.
 And I've always questioned the need for a virtual DOM.

-Why did it become so popular?
-There must be something it excels at , and that's the power of 'components.'
-React's popularity soared, partly because many of us don't like Angular's rigid coding structure.
+But why did it become so popular?
+There must be something it excels at , and that's the power of 'components', React's popularity soared, partly because many of us don't like Angular's rigid coding structure.
 Angular imposed a monolithic Spring Boot-like approach.

 React offered a liberating component-based architecture, a breath of fresh air.
 Its syntax evolved positively, providing developers with a more intuitive experience.
 You might wonder, why not web components then ?
 Some argue it lacked standard browser support, needing polyfills at that time, or its API wasn't intuitive enough.
 Unfortunately, web components never gained the traction they deserved, which is a shame from my perspective.
 But computer history is a series of corrections for past mistakes, so I believe the time for web components will come eventually.

 Personal preferences always play a big role in these framework choices.
-For me, I  wasn't a fan of the Spring Boot-like approach and I wasn't a fan of dependency injection either.
-Patterns like MVC, MVVM, MVP are good but can become impractical or unnecessary in a small to midsize project where the customer is your product manager.
+For me, I  wasn't a fan of the Spring Boot-like approach for UI and I wasn't a fan of dependency injection either.
+Patterns like MVC, MVVM, MVP are good but can also become impractical or unnecessary in a small to midsize project where the customer is your product manager.
 A development team should have the freedom to choose.
 'One size fits all' has never worked in software development.
 No development pattern should become bureaucracy.
 For ERP I prefer a domain-based structure with a functional approach, offering more agility and meaningful division based on the domain.